Gaurav-mohit-gupta/gaurav-light/README.md

 # gaurav-light
-this is a Demo for &amp; github class
+this is a Demo for &amp; github class.